mattmeist/specster/README.md

 Flexible, multicore specification curve analysis for linear regression, logistic regression, fixed-effect regression, and linear mixed-effects regression.

 #### Note:
 This is a work in progress.
-Please let me know of when you find errors.
+Please let me know when you find errors.

 ## To install:
 Run the following in your R console: